acs-web-tech/acs-web-tech.github/readme.md

 ### Note :
-1) This application needs internet for your first visit after that you can use it without the internet with the help of the browser are with application added to your destop screen
+1) This application needs internet for your first visit after that you can use it without the internet with the help of the browser or with application added to your destop screen
 2) All permission asked by the application must be granted before using
 3) Don't try to reduce the screen size below 1300X700 resolution it may break the layout
 4) Try to run this through https://acs-web-tech.github.io/index.html